CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

     }
     ```

-1. Within the **Main** method, add the following line of code to asynchronously open a connection:
+1. Within the **ExecuteLogic** method, add the following line of code to asynchronously open a connection:

     ```c#
     await client.OpenAsync();